Adele-os/RR_Project/README.md

 The paper innovatively analyses the joint occurrence of cognitive biases in groups of stock exchange investors in Tehran Stock Exchange (TSE).
-It considers jointly a number of common fallacies: confirmation bias, loss aversion, gambler’s fallacy, availability cascade, hot-hand fallacy, bandwagon effect, and Dunning–Kruger effect, which have hitherto been studied separately.
+It considers jointly a number of common fallacies, which have hitherto been studied separately.
 The paper aims to highlight the diverse range of investor’s profiles which are characterised by such fallacies, and the considerable differences observed based on their age, gender, stock market experience and perception of market trends.
+The biases are as
+follow:

+-   Confirmation bias
+-   Loss aversion
+-   Gambler’s fallacy
+-   Availability cascade
+-   Hot-hand fallacy
+-   Bandwagon effect
+-   Dunning–Kruger effect

 ### The aim of RR project